IELTS Speaking Sample 2

 A. I am planning to have an overseas degree mainly because of the finest quality and facilities this university can offer in my area of study.
 The overseas degree would actually ensure a better study environment and learning opportunity for me.
 Thus I would be able to learn better and have better skills to pursue a better career.

 In my country, a foreign degree is given a priority in case of a job interview.
 Many local and international organisations even mention that a foreign degree from a reputed university would be a plus for the candidate.
 So I am sure having a foreign degree would open more opportunity for me in my professional life.

 The foreign universities, especially universities of first world countries, are renowned for their professionalism, study environment and facilities to learn better skills.
-I am sure I would be able to take advantages of these facilities and would be able to learn more.
-The top notch universities of a first world country are often renowned for their research and I will put every effort to get involved in such research facilities to enhance my skills.
+I am sure I would be able to take advantage of these facilities and would be able to learn more.
+The top-notch universities of a first world country are often renowned for their research and I will put every effort to get involved in such research facilities to enhance my skills.